labrat-0/QRNest/README.md

 - Right-click on a page and select "Generate QR code for this page"
 - Select text, right-click, and select "Generate QR code for selected text"

+## 🚧 Known Limitations & Work in Progress

+- 🖼️ **Save QR codes with thumbnails for quick reference**
+  ⚠️ *Currently, thumbnails are not preserved after reloading the extension.*

+- 🔍 **Search through saved QR codes by content, type, or tags**
+  ⚠️ *Tag-based search is still under development and may not function as expected.*

+> We're actively working on improving these features.
+Stay tuned for updates!

 ## 💻 Development

 QR Nest is built using: